Falling in Love with the Matterhorn

 By Rick Steves

-There's just something about the Matterhorn, the most recognizable mountain on the planet.
-Just seeing the Matterhorn is one of the great experiences in Switzerland.
-And hiking with that iconic summit as a background is even better.
+There's just something about this pyramid-shaped peak, the most recognizable mountain on the planet.
+Just seeing it is one of the great experiences in Switzerland — and hiking with that iconic summit as a background is even better.

-Zermatt, which sits at 5,000 feet in the shadow of the 14,690-foot Matterhorn, is nestled at the dead-end of a long valley in Switzerland's remote southwest.
-While it's barely two hours from Bern and Interlaken by train, or about three from Zürich or Lausanne, it's not quite on the way to anywhere.
+The 14,690-foot Matterhorn towers above Zermatt, a tiny but hugely touristed town of roughly 6,000 people nestled at the dead-end of a long valley in Switzerland's remote southwest.
+While it's barely two hours from Bern and Interlaken by train (or about three hours from Zürich or Lausanne), it's not really on the way to anywhere.
 Especially considering its inconvenient location, many travelers find it overrated.
-If you make the trek and find only cloudy weather, you may end up with a T-shirt that reads, "I went all the way to Zermatt and didn't even see the Matterhorn."
+If you make the trek and are met with only cloudy weather, you may end up with a T-shirt that reads, "I went all the way to Zermatt and didn't even see the Matterhorn."
+(This isn't rare — it took me multiple visits before I caught a clear glimpse of it.)

-But in sunny weather, riding the high-mountain lifts, poking through lost-in-time farm hamlets, and ambling along on scenic hikes — all with that famous pointy mountain in view — make the trip worthwhile.
-And the town itself does have pockets of traditional charm, with streets lined with chalet after chalet and overflowing flower boxes.
+But in sunny weather, riding the high-mountain lifts, poking through lost-in-time farm hamlets, and ambling along on scenic hikes — all with that famous pointy mountain nodding its white head in the background — make the trip worthwhile.
+And Zermatt itself also has pockets of traditional charm, with streets lined with chalet after chalet and overflowing flower boxes.

-Once upon a time, Zermatt was a humble village of farmers, but with the first ascent of the Matterhorn in 1865, the advent of "mountaineering" as a leisure activity, and the arrival of trains in 1891, Zermatt found itself on the Grand Tour of Europe.
+Once upon a time, Zermatt was a humble village of farmers, but with the first ascent of the Matterhorn in 1865, a popularity surge in the burgeoning sport of "mountaineering," and the arrival of trains in 1891, Zermatt found itself on the Grand Tour of Europe.
 Over time, its residents learned it was easier to milk the tourists than the goats, and mountain tourism became the focus.
 Aside from the stone quarries that you might notice on the way into town, tourism is Zermatt's only industry.

 This little town is capable of entertaining about two million guests each year, hosting more than a hundred modern chalet-style hotels and a well-organized and groomed infrastructure for summer and winter sports.
-From town, countless lifts head to all sorts of hikes, ski slopes, and incredible views.
+From town, multiple lifts are there to whisk you up to all sorts of hikes, ski slopes, and incredible views.
 But really it all comes back to the star of the show: the Matterhorn.

-High summer into early fall is the best time to come to Zermatt (I finally saw the Matterhorn during an August trip).
-Visiting in spring is generally a bad idea — most trails, lifts, and restaurants are closed — but on the plus side, there are no crowds.
+High summer into early fall is the best time to come to Zermatt.
+Visiting in spring is generally a bad idea, as most trails, lifts, and restaurants are closed then.
+(On the plus side, this is when Zermatt has no crowds.)
 Early fall also works, as most lifts and trails remain open until the snow returns.
 (In winter, skiers take over the town, and prices jump even higher than in summer.)
 Zermatt has earned its reputation for untrustworthy weather — the valley can get completely socked in at any time of year.
 While two good-weather days are enough to experience the highlights, add at least one buffer day to your itinerary as insurance against rain.

 The Zermatt region has three high-mountain summit stations linked by lifts and hikes: Matterhorn Glacier Paradise (closest to the Matterhorn), Gornergrat (with a historic cogwheel train that goes to 10,000 feet), and Rothorn (farthest up the valley from the Matterhorn).
 While prices are steep, the community has invested hundreds of millions of dollars in their mountain lifts in recent years.
 They're absolutely state-of-the-art, and experiencing them is unforgettable.

-Gornergrat is my pick if you can fit in only one high-mountain excursion, simply because it's a best-of-all-worlds experience: sweeping views from the top station, and my favorite hike in the region, between the Rotenboden and Riffelberg train stops.
-Whichever excursions you opt for, pay close attention to the weather — the lifts aren't cheap, and none of them is worth the cost if the Matterhorn is shrouded by clouds.
+Gornergrat is my pick if you can fit in only one high-mountain excursion, simply because it's a best-of-all-worlds experience.
+It features sweeping views from the top station and my favorite hike in the region, between the Rotenboden and Riffelberg train stops.
+Whichever excursion you opt for, pay close attention to the weather — the lifts aren't cheap, and none of them is worth the cost if the Matterhorn is shrouded by clouds.

 That said, don't wait for perfectly clear skies to head into the hills — even in bright, sunny weather, the Matterhorn loves playing peek-a-boo behind the clouds.
 If it's at least sunny-ish, get up the mountainside.
 Like me, you may find love at first sight of the Matterhorn.